Board of Directors

 Manan Gupta

 Manan hosts informative series on numerous radio and television channels in Hindi and Punjabi languages covering issues impacting the industry and community.
-He has appeared as a guest speaker on Rogers TV, Omni TV, Global TV, CBC Radio, Prime Asia TV, 5aab TV, Channel Y, Sikh TV, 101.3 FM radio, 1350 AM radio, 530 AM radio, and other multicultural channels.
+He has appeared as a media commentator on Rogers TV, Omni TV, Global News, CBC TV/Radio, Al-Jazeera, Prime Asia TV, Channel Y, Sikh TV, 101.3 FM radio, 1350 AM radio, 530 AM radio, amongst others.

 Robert Colonna